echoromeo/pynobo/README.md

 ### Command Functions

-These functions sends commands to the hub.
+These functions send commands to the hub.

 * async_send_command - Send a list of command string(s) to the hub
 * async_create_override - Override hub/zones/components